ntpeters/vim-better-whitespace/README.md

     ```vim
     ['diff', 'gitcommit', 'unite', 'qf', 'help', 'markdown']
     ```
-    If you do not want any of these filetypes unignored, simply include them in the
+    If you prefer to also keep these default filetypes ignored, simply include them in the
     blacklist:
     ```vim
     let g:better_whitespace_filetypes_blacklist=['<filetype1>', '<filetype2>', '<etc>',